digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

-**Ordering:** The sequencer provides a `global total-order multicast <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.85.3282&rep=rep1&type=pdf>`__ where envelopes are uniquely time-stamped and the global ordering is derived from the timestamps.
+**Ordering:** The sequencer provides a `global total-order multicast <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.85.3282&rep=rep1&type=pdf>`__ where envelopes are uniquely timestamped and the global ordering is derived from the timestamps.
 Instead of delivering a single envelope, the sequencer provides batching, that is, a list of individual envelopes are submitted.
 All these envelopes get the